Marius Papšys

-Marius Papšys (born 13 May 1989, in Klaipėda, Lithuania) is a Lithuanian footballer who plays as a right winger for FK Saned Joniškis.
+Marius Papšys (born 13 May 1989) is a Lithuanian footballer who plays as a right winger for Sirijus Klaipėda.

 Club career

 In 2006, Papšys signed for second tier Lithuanian side FK Vilnius.
 During his time there, he was loaned out to Interas-AE Visaginas where he made 16 appearances.

 In 2009, he signed with Russian side FC Amkar Perm, but he only managed to make the reserves side.
 Shortly after, he signed with his hometown club FK Klaipėda where he scored two goals in 19 games.

 In 2010, he transferred to Gambrinus liga side 1.
 FK Příbram where he played for the following two and a half seasons.

 On 27 February 2017, Papšys agreed with Lithuanian A Lyga team Stumbras.
 He left the club after three months.

 International career

 On 7 June 2011 Papšys made his debut for the Lithuania national football team in a friendly match against Norway.